paddysplace/rootstohalo-v2/_posts/2023-01-23-do-or-do-not...there-is-no-try.md

 ---
 layout: post
-title: Do or Do Not...There is No Try
+title: Do or Do Not...
+There is No Try
 date: 2023-01-23 19:50:00 +0000
 categories: try fail failure change uranus
 discussion: ''